MarcelGarus/server/blog/draft-jupyter-energy.md

 - no GUI (everything in terminal mode)

 I could not eliminate all factors.
 The biggest remaining ones are wifi (because the notebook needed to be accessible from other devices in the network) and critical system services.
-I ran the Jupyter Notebook on a single core (pinned using `numactl -C 1 jupyter notebook`) to get more predictable results.
+I ran the Jupyter Notebook on a single core (pinned using `bash:numactl -C 1 jupyter notebook`) to get more predictable results.

 This setup allows me to compare the internally reported energy consumption (from the RAPL) with the one measured externally (with the MCP):